liamdkane/TestingGrounds/README.md

 ###### MVVM + ReactiveSwift

-At this point an industry standard, MVVM allows for more testable code vs MVC.
-Although I am a bit more familiar with RxSwift, I decided to try out ReactiveSwift for this project as the Kickstarter App is built on it :).
+At this point an industry standard, I believe the increased testibility and intuitive multithreading are incredible aspects of this design pattern.

 ###### UI/UX